ldelivery/aem-bulk-update/README.md

 - can be adapted to update any AEM property based on your requirements.
 - uses the ChatGPT language model to transform page titles into meta descriptions.

-## Prerequisites:
+## Prerequisites

 1. Download and install [Postman](https://www.postman.com/downloads) on your local machine.
 It's compatible with MacOS, Windows, and Linux.
 2. Import the `postman.json` file into your Postman application.

-## Postman Runner Setup:
+## Postman Runner Setup

 For each step, you'll be using the Postman Runner.
 To do this, go to `File -> New Runner Tab`, select your respective CSV file (it changes per step), pull the corresponding step into the runner and ensure only that step is checked in the "Run order" area.

 ## Step 1: Extract Pages & Properties from AEM

-This step utilizes the Query Builder API to extract pages and properties from AEM.
+This step utilizes the Query Builder API [1] to extract pages and properties from AEM.

 - **Input:** Configure the collection with these variables: `ChatGPTURL`, `AEMURL`, `AEMuser`, `AEMpw`.
 - **Output:** Postman will display a CSV output of the pages with properties including `path`, `excerpt`, `name`, `title`, `lastModified`, and `created`.
 Save this output to a local file, for example, `aem-pages.csv`.

 ## Step 2: Transform Page Titles into Meta Descriptions Using ChatGPT

-This step uses ChatGPT to generate new meta descriptions for each page.
+This step uses the ChatGPT API [2] to generate new meta descriptions for each page.
 Our example focuses on meta descriptions, keep in mind that any property could be updated in a similar manner.

 - **Setup:** Configure the request with a valid ChatGPT API Token in the "Authorization" tab, with "Bearer Token" as the type.
 - **Input:** CSV file from the previous step (`aem-pages.csv`).